ckdake/fitler/README.md

 Fitler is a Python toolkit for aggregating, syncing, and analyzing your fitness activity data from multiple sources (Strava, RideWithGPS, spreadsheets, and local files).
 It is designed to be self-contained, non-destructive, and extensible.

+[CAUTION: This is under active development.
+Do not use it without reading the entire sync_all.py command!]

 ---

 ## Features